Tenth Acre Farm

 3: Calendula Attracts Beneficial Insects

-Calendula flowers provide nectar and pollen that attracts pollinators such as bees and butterflies.
+The flowers provide nectar and pollen that attract pollinators such as bees and butterflies.
 The nectar—along with the pests that it traps—attracts beneficial insects such as ladybugs, hoverflies, and lacewings.

-They even stay to mate and increase the number of beneficial insects in the ecosystem!
+These beneficial insects even stay to mate, increasing the number of beneficials in the ecosystem!
 (They will mate and stick around where there is abundant food.)
 As a matter of curiosity, did you know that ladybug mating can last up to two hours???

 Here is what I found on the calendula in my garden recently (warning: beetle sex!):